List of Tamil Nadu Government Medical Colleges

 This is a list of medical colleges controlled by the government of Tamil Nadu in the Indian state of Tamil Nadu.
 All colleges are funded and run by government of Tamil Nadu.There are 46 medical colleges in the state.
-All of these colleges listed below are affiliated with the Tamil Nadu Dr. M.G.R.
+All of these colleges listed below are affiliated with The Tamil Nadu Dr. M.G.R.
 Medical University.
 It includes modern medicine, Dental and AYUSH medical colleges.

+In the third phase of the central government sponsored scheme hospital projects, 11 medical colleges at the cost of Rs.325 crore have been sanctioned to Tamil Nadu.
+On 18 October 2019, permission was given to build 6 medical college hospitals including Tirupur, Nilgiri, Ramanathapuram, Namakkal, Dindigul, Virudhunagar.
+On 25 November 2019, permission was given to construct 3 medical college hospitals including Krishnagiri, Thiruvallur and Nagapattinam.
+Also on 13 January 2020, permission was given to construct two medical college hospitals including Ariyalur, Kallakurichi.

+These colleges were inaugurated by the Prime Minister on 12 January 2022.